Extraltodeus/ComfyUI-AutomaticCFG/README.md

     - Some presets are slower than others.
 Just like for the perturbed attention guidance for example.
 Most are just as fast.
     - About some of the presets:
         - For SD 1.5 "crossed conds customized 3" seems amazing!
-        - "Enhanced_details_and_tweaked_attention" works better on creative generations.
+        - "Enhanced_details_and_tweaked_attention" works better on creative generations and less on characters.
         - "Reinforced_style" does not regulates the CFG, gives MUCH MORE importance to your negative prompt, works with 12 steps and is slightly slower.
         - "The red riding latent" only works with SDXL.
 It is an almost nonsensical mix of attention tweaks.
 Best with 12 steps and really nice with creative prompts.
 Has the tendency to give more red clothings to the characters.
 Hence the name.
         - "Excellent_attention" is the default settings for the node described below.
 Don't delete it or the node won't work. 🙃